-2.1 Search Algorithms
+Search Algorithms

-Half a century ago von Neumann and Morgenstern (1944) proposed minimax as a method to decide which move to make in chess.
-Using the negamax framework, the minimax algorithm is described recursively as where the set $\{n_i\}$ are the successors of node n.
-If n does not have successors, then it is a leaf node and MinMax(n) is defined as the merit of node n from the perspective of the side that has the move.
-In principle, minimax can be used to determine an optimal action in every chess position, simply by expanding all continuations to the end and backing up the precise value of the outcome; in this case a win, a loss, or a draw.
+Half a century ago von Neumann and Morgenstern proposed minimax as a method to decide which move to make in chess.
+Using the negamax framework, the minimax algorithm is described recursively as where $\{n_i\}$ are the successors of node n.
+If n does not have successors, then it is a leaf node and MinMax(n)is defined as the merit of node n from the perspective of the side that has the move.
+In principle, minimax can be used to determine an optimal action in every chess position, simply by expanding all continuations to the end and backing up the precise value of the outcome; in this case win, loss, or a draw.
 In practice, this is of course infeasible because of the astronomical number of possible continuations.

-$$MinMax(n) = MAX_i(-MinMax(n_i))$$
+$$MinMax(n) = MAX{i}(-MinMax(n{i}))$$

-In the 1950s early pioneers of computer chess, like Claude Shannon (1950) and Alan Turing (1953), proposed various search strategies based on the minimax principle, and laid the foundation of an active research area.
+In the 1950's early pioneers of computer chess, like Claude Shannon and Alan Turing, proposed various search strategies based on the minimax principle, and laid the foundation of an active research area.
 Faced with the large search space, early chess programs used highly selective search methods, expanding just a few plausible moves in each position.
-This human-like approach proves difficult; the programs often neglect good moves - throwing the baby out with the bathwater.
+This human-like approach proves difficult, the programs often neglect good moves-throwing the baby out with the bathwater.
 The quality of play by the early chess programs was therefore poor.

-Over the years, numerous algorithms were proposed to back up minimax values in game trees, most notably Alpha-Beta.
-Knuth and Moore (1975) worked the algorithm into the negamax framework and described its full pruning capabilities.
-However, the underlying idea was known in 1958, and weaker forms of it were implemented in such early chess programs as NSS, by Newell, Shaw, and Simon (1958).
-The method uses an effective cut-off technique based on the observation that parts of the tree expanded by the minimax algorithm are irrelevant for proving the value of the tree, and thus need not be visited.
+Over the years, numerous algorithms were proposed to backup minimax values in game-trees, most notably Alpha-Beta.
+Knuth and Moore (Knuth & Moore 1975) worked the algorithm into the negamax framework and described its full pruning capabilities.
+However, the underlying idea was known in 1958, and weaker forms of it were implemented in such early chess programs as NSS, by Newell, Shaw, and Simon.
+The method uses an effective cutoff technique based on the observation that parts of the tree expanded by the minimax algorithm are irrelevant for proving the value of the tree, and thus need not be visited.
 The basic idea behind the pruning is that having already found one way of refuting the opponent's play, there is no need to look for others.
 The Alpha-Beta algorithm is a major improvement over exhaustive minimax.
 In the best case, the number of nodes visited is about the square root of the number seen by minimax, and it never searches more nodes.

 As more and more powerful computers became available, and the full pruning capabilities of Alpha-Beta became better known, brute-force search programs based on the method replaced other approaches.
-During the past two decades, much effort was invested in enhancing the efficiency of the search.
-By expanding the expected best line of play first (the principal variation) one need only show that the alternatives are inferior.
-This observation led to more efficient variants, such as Principal Variation Search (Marsland and Campbell, 1982) and NegaScout (Reinefeld, 1983).
-These variants rely on having a good moveordering scheme that expands promising moves early.
-Various techniques to improve the move ordering and to make the search more efficient were developed, for example, iterative-deepening, use of transposition-tables, and forward pruning.
-From now on we will refer to these techniques as search enhancements, and call Alpha-Beta - particularly its variants that employ such enhancements - by the generic name Null Window Search (NWS), thus reflecting the essence of the more effective implementations.
-For a detailed description we refer to Plaat (1996).
+During the past two decades, much effort has been invested in enhancing the efficiency of the search.
+By expanding the expected best line of play first (the principal variation) the alternatives only need to be shown inferior to that best line.
+This observation led to more efficient variants, such as Principal Variation Search (Marsland & Campbell 1982) and NegaScout (Reinefeld 1983).
+These variants rely on having a good move ordering scheme that expands promising moves early.
+Various techniques to improve the move ordering and to make the search more efficient were developed, for example, iterative-deepening, use of transpositiontables, and forward pruning.
+From now on we will refer to these techniques as search enhancements, and call Alpha-Beta-particularly its variants that employ such enhancements-by the generic name Null Window Search (NWS), thus reflecting the essence of the more effective implementations.